HaliteChallenge/Halite-II/README.md

 - `airesources/` - The language-specific starter kits for writing bots
 - `halite/` - The halite game engine and visualizer
 - `manager/` - The API that manages worker servers
-- `multimedia/` - Photos and videos of a halite game
 - `website/` - The website that hosts the competition
 - `worker/` - The source for the worker servers that compiles bots and runs games safely